JoseRoca/AfxNova/docs/RichEdit /CTextRow Class.md

 Resets a row.

 ```
-FUNCTION CTextRow.Reset (BYVAL Value AS LONG = tomRowUpdate) AS HRESULT
+FUNCTION Reset (BYVAL Value AS LONG = tomRowUpdate) AS HRESULT
 ```

 | Parameter | Description |